canokeys/canokey-stm32/README.md

 ## Hardware

-Current implementation is based on STM32L423KC MCU, which features a Cortex-M4 processor, 256KB Flash, 64 KB SRAM, and a full-speed USB controller.
+Current implementation is based on STM32L423KC MCU, which features a Cortex-M4 processor, 256KiB Flash, 64 KiB SRAM, and a full-speed USB controller.
 For demonstration purposes, you may run this project on the [NUCLEO-L432KC](https://os.mbed.com/platforms/ST-Nucleo-L432KC/) development board with the following hardware connection:

-- D2(PA12) <-> USB D+
+- D2 (PA12) <-> USB D+
-- D10(PA11) <-> USB D-
+- D10 (PA11) <-> USB D-
 - GND <-> USB GND
 - 5V <-> USB Power

-The microUSB port on board is for ST-LINK, do not confuse it with USB signal pins.
+The micro USB port on board is for ST-LINK, do not confuse it with USB signal pins.

+## Build and test
-## Build the Firmware
+### Build the Firmware

 Prerequisites: